bobbingwide/sb-chart-block/readme.txt

 4. Pie chart - Visualizer theme colors

 == Upgrade Notice ==
+= 0.0.4 =
+Update for stacked charts.

 = 0.0.3 =
 Update for the ability to control the height of each chart using CSS.

 = 0.0.2 =
 Update for a version that works without oik shared library functions.

 = 0.0.1 =
 First version to be used in Slog.